Fundamentals of US Corporate Taxation

 The course is suitable for practitioners in tax advisory firms, corporate tax directors and managers, accountants, attorneys and other corporate finance executives and government officials who wish to understand and examine practical solutions for the complex US domestic and international tax rules that apply to cross-border transactions and operations.

-This is an intermediate-level course.
-Although participation in the course does not require prior experience or knowledge about the US international and corporate tax system, participants should have a basic understanding of the general principles of international taxation.
+This is an introductory-level course.
+Participation in the course does not require prior experience or knowledge about the US international and corporate tax system.

 No advance preparation is necessary.
 All required study material is provided within the online training.